And welcome back to the Rush Limbaugh Program here at the EIB Network.

 They didn't beat a Republican in the primary.

-They have a thought themselves.
+I have a thought themselves.

-I have a thought that that your situation now is that Lieberman probably is locked into running as an independent because he sees himself winning.
+I have a thought that your situation now is that Lieberman probably is locked into running as an independent because he sees himself winning.

 Absolutely.

-This is a blue state as blue a Republican doesn't even stand the chance even on a on a really good day.
+A Republican doesn't even stand a chance even on a really good day.

 So they just proved that they can beat up on their own.

-So that's the message that they sent.
+So that's the message that they said.

 George, I appreciate the call.